Do you feel charitable but want to make a donation that is tangible and makes an immediate difference?

 Whether someone loses hair from chemotherapy or as a result of a condition called alopecia (absence of hair), it affects more than just their appearance.
 In fact, studies show that losing hair during cancer treatments makes patients feel sicker and affects their self-esteem drastically.
 People with naturally-occurring or chemo-induced alopecia have higher levels of anxiety and depression, lower self-esteem, and poor body image—just to name a few.

 The traditional solution was synthetic wigs, built from human-made fibers.
-These wigs are readily available but, unfortunately, are often stiff and do not mimic the look of real hair.
-For children struggling with chemotherapy hair loss or alopecia, synthetic wigs are also not made for their smaller heads.
+These wigs are readily available but may not mimic the look of real hair.
+For children struggling with chemotherapy hair loss or alopecia, synthetic wigs may not be available for their smaller heads.

 However, part of the hair donation process is knowing exactly which organization will accept your hair, and how they will use it.